Program

 An Innovative Reading Tool

 Reading So Lit™ is a web-based reading identity exploration and assessment platform for grades preK-5.
-It leverages multimedia teaching modules and strengths-based student self-assessments.
-This AI-enabled tool supports in-person or virtual learning and can be facilitated by classroom teachers, other child-serving professionals, and teen instructors.
+It leverages multimedia teaching modules and strengths-based student self-assessments and interactive reading explorations.
+This AI-enabled tool supports in-person or virtual learning and can be facilitated by classroom teachers and other school support staff.
 Reading So Lit has been implemented successfully during the school day and out-of-school time.